ShreyAgarwal26/Web-Dev-Template/README.md

 This is made for local development, and you need to have [mongodb community server](https://www.mongodb.com/try/download/community) installed.

 Technologies Used:
-* HTML, CSS, JavaScript, and TypeScript for frontend.
+* HTML, CSS, JavaScript, TypeScript, and Coffeescript for frontend.
   * Bootstrap 5
   * Font Awesome
   * JQuery